 "How was the party?" " 'Twas a fine shindig indeed, arrrr!"

 Ali G from Da Ali G Show is a Jewish guy acting the part of a stereotypical white middle class wannabe who actually expects people to believe he's a black man from the ghetto.
 Ta-daa!

 subverted, dragged round the room and thrown out of the window on Richard And Judy - "is it 'cos I is black?" - you'd think an experienced presenter would have more sense...

 Ali G acts just like a stereotypical Indian /Pakistani teenager from the Staines/Slough (a couple a miles west of London) area where he is supposed to be from.
 Most British viewers, however, simply seem to view him as a stereotypical "chav".

 This happens to Dr. Joel Fleischman in the Northern Exposure episode "The Mystery of the Old Curio Shop", when Fleischman tries to connect with the "Hebrew Heritage" of Cicely, Alaska.
 This is slightly subverted by the fact that Fleischman is himself Jewish, yet is still berated for trying to "act Jewish".

 J.D.'s attempts in Scrubs at acting black usually fall disastrously short.
 Turk is generally more successful but is nonetheless called on this behavior when Dr Cox claims Turk isn't really black.
-Some of Dr. Cox's evidence is that Turk has a geeky white best friend, listens to Neil Diamond and acts like a black guy, which are traits only seen in white guys.
+Some of Dr. Cox's evidence is that Turk has a geeky white best friend, listens to Neil Diamond, and acts like a black guy, all of which are traits seen in white guys.
 Dr. Cox also mentions that Turk is merely the tenth best basketball player out of the mostly white hospital staff.